datadotworld/tap-redshift/CONTRIBUTING.md

 Implement your feature or bug fix.
 Make sure that all tests pass without errors.

-Also, to make sure that your code follows our coding style guide and best practises, run the command;
+Also, to make sure that your code follows our coding style guide and best practices, run the command:

 ```sh
 $ flake8
 ```
-Make sure to fix any errors that appear if any.

 ### Commit Changes